ChisengaSol/unsafe_following_distance/README.md

 # Unsafe Following Distance Detection

-This project is a computer vision system designed to detect vehicles, track them, and analyze their following distance to identify and flag unsafe driving behavior in real-time.
+This project is a computer vision system designed to detect vehicles, track them, and analyze their following distance to identify and flag unsafe driving behavior.
 It uses a deep learning object detector and a tracking algorithm to calculate Time-to-Collision (TTC) from video footage.

 ## Getting Started